Michael Harris II Preview, Player Props: Braves vs. Cardinals

-The Atlanta Braves, including Michael Harris II and his .537 slugging percentage over his past 10 games, take on starter Dakota Hudson and the St. Louis Cardinals at Truist Park, Wednesday at 7:20 PM ET.
+Michael Harris II -- with a slugging percentage of .525 in his past 10 games, including one home run -- will be in action for the Atlanta Braves against the St. Louis Cardinals, with Adam Wainwright on the mound, on September 7 at 7:20 PM ET.

-He strung together three hits (going 3-for-4 with a double) in his last game against the Cardinals.
+He had a one-hit performance in his last game (1-for-4) against the Cardinals.

 Michael Harris II Game Info & Props vs. the Cardinals